Money Isn’t Just About Money

 - Traditional: Focuses primarily on numbers, investments, and financial products.

-- Holistic: Considers your entire life picture, including emotions, relationships, health, and personal values.
+- Whole-Person: Considers clients’ entire life picture, including emotions, relationships, health, and personal values.

 Goal Setting: